anktsngh/maskipy/README.md

 Maskipy improves upon the same by performing multilabel classification of the face data to not only identify if someone is wearing a mask but if they are wearing it properly.

 The model is trained using the [MaskedFace-Net dataset](https://github.com/cabani/MaskedFace-Net) and the [source dataset (Flickr-Faces-HQ)](https://github.com/NVlabs/ffhq-dataset), using which the MaskedFace-Net dataset was generated, to train the model for unmasked faces.
-However, it was ensured that faces weren't reused between the three classes (unmasked, imroperly masked, properly masked) to ensure proper generalization.
+It was ensured that faces weren't reused between the three classes (unmasked, imroperly masked, properly masked) to ensure proper generalization.

 The classification model comprises of a sequential keras model head stacked upon headless MobileNetV2.
 Since the latter is high performance, low-latency model proficient in classification tasks designed of mobile devices, it fits the potential usecase.
 The head is trained to obtain desired classification as in the article linked earlier.